 After all of this writing, it’s probably time for a little revising, right?
 That’s where ReviMo comes in.

-It stands for Revise More, and it’s a week-long challenge in which picture book author and artist Meg Miller invites writers to spend seven days revising a picture book.
+It stands for Revise More, and it’s a week-long challenge in January in which picture book author and artist Meg Miller invites writers to spend seven days revising a picture book.
 Miller provides support with daily motivational posts as well as prizes for authors who revise their work.

 Want to learn more?
 Join the ReviMo Facebook group to get to know other writers who understand that the most important part of writing is revising.